arq5x/bedtools2/docs/_build/html/_sources/content/intersectBed.txt

 ===========================      =========================================================================================================================================================
 **-a**				             BED/GFF/VCF file A. Each feature in A is compared to B in search of overlaps.
 Use "stdin" if passing A with a UNIX pipe.
 **-b**					         BED/GFF/VCF file B. Use "stdin" if passing B with a UNIX pipe.
 **-abam**					     BAM file A. Each BAM alignment in A is compared to B in search of overlaps.
-Use "stdin" if passing A with a UNIX pipe: For example: samtools view -b <BAM> | intersectBed -abam stdin -b genes.bed
+Use "stdin" if passing A with a UNIX pipe: For example: samtools view -b <BAM> | bedtools intersect -abam stdin -b genes.bed
 **-ubam**					     Write uncompressed BAM output.
 The default is write compressed BAM output.
 **-bed**					     When using BAM input (-abam), write output as BED.
 The default is to write output in BAM when using -abam.
-For example:   intersectBed -abam reads.bam -b genes.bed -bed
+For example:   bedtools intersect -abam reads.bam -b genes.bed -bed
 **-wa**					         Write the original entry in A for each overlap.
 **-wb** 				         Write the original entry in B for each overlap.
 Useful for knowing what A overlaps.
 Restricted by -f and -r.
 **-wo** 				         Write the original A and B entries plus the number of base pairs of overlap between the two features.
 Only A features with overlap are reported.
 Restricted by -f and -r.